Research Documentation, 2014

 Fold looks at how the stories we tell — and the stories we don’t tell — shape our understanding of ourselves and the world we live in.
 The project examines landowners’ relationships to their personal fences through a series of oral histories.
 By interviewing landowners about their relationship to their personal fences, Fold heightens the quotidian function of enclosure and self-isolation that many land-owning individuals practice.
 Deceivingly mundane interviews with landowners inspire self-reflection, humor, and curiosity.
 Through an ethic of care and commitment to folklore, Fold calls into question inequities inherent in the rule of law, property rights, land ownership, and economic development.

-I am exploring this subject matter through Ashkenazi Jewish/Klezmer dance with thanks to Avia Moore, old time music through fiddle lessons with Earl White, and poetry.
+I am exploring this subject matter through Yiddish dance, fiddle lessons with Earl White, and poetry.

-The oral history interview process will culminate in either a: 1) Devised performance utilizing the interviews and related research with a small ensemble; or 2) A staged, site-specific spectacle and driving tour featuring landowners sharing their own stories.
+The process will culminate in either a: 1) Devised performance utilizing the interviews and related research with a small ensemble; or 2) A staged, site-specific spectacle and driving tour featuring landowners sharing their own stories.

 Residencies and Learning Exchanges: